 Dinner from 5 to 6:30 p.m.

-The Boxer Bistro in the University Center is typically open during the following hours*:
+Starbucks and The POD in the University Center are typically open during the following hours*:

 Monday-Friday: 7:30 a.m. to midnight